COGNITIVE BEHAVIOR THERAPY OR CBT

 A small improvement in any one of the above 5 areas has a general healing effect on the other four.
 Following these 6 steps can change your life by improving your emotional health.

 - (Step 1) First identify the upsetting event causing the stress.

-- (Step 5) What evidence supports your belief and what evidence can you think of that does not support it?
+- (Step 6) Ask yourself what evidence supports your belief and what evidence can you think of that does not support it?
 What is another way to think about this event?
 Right down your new opinion or view of the upsetting event.
-Are thre illogical opinions or beliefs intensifying your mood?
+Are there illogical opinions or beliefs intensifying your mood?

 In therapy, Dr. Kovner will teach you how to initiate a program of Cognitive Behavior Therapy.
 He will guide you through the process of countering your irrational beliefs and support your independent use of the program through the termination phase of treatment.

 Call now for an appointment for an initial interview at (770) 993-3002 or book the appointment yourself by clicking on the link below.